 Extended absences of five days or more require Britten School to notify the home school district of the circumstances in writing.

 It is the responsibility of the parent/guardian to call and work with the transportation company on any change of transportation due to an absence.

-In an effort to control the spread of infectious disease to both students and faculty, students should not be allowed to attend school if they are ill.
-Should a student be identified with a fever, actively vomiting, or displaying symptoms of a highly infectious disease, the parent/guardian will be notified and, if possible, arrangements will made for the student to go home.
+In an effort to control the spread of infectious diseases to both students and faculty, students should not be allowed to attend school if they are ill.
+Should a student be identified with a fever, actively vomiting, or displaying symptoms of highly infectious diseases, the parent/guardian will be notified and, if possible, arrangements will be made for the student to go home.
 Students will not be sent to homes where a parent/guardian is not present.
 Should a student be identified with a fever parent(s)/guardian(s) will be immediately called.
-A student needs to be fever free for 24 hours without fever control medication before returning to school.
+A student needs to be fever-free for 24 hours without fever control medication before returning to school.

 On the following occasions, Britten School requires a doctor’s note that is written either on a prescription pad or letterhead:

 - Following an absence for illness of more than three days